shnflrsc/HADRIAN/README.md

 * Pantheon's E-Mail Client is only available on the AUR, last updated on 2019 and someone says it takes a ridiculous amount of time to compile.
 I think it's better to leave that one out.

-* I don't think elementary OS' AppCenter is available on any Arch Linux repositories.
-Sucks.
+* elementary OS' AppCenter is not available on any Arch Linux repository.

 * For some reason, Pantheon's LightDM Greeter wouldn't detect the custom desktop entry placed in `/usr/share/xsessions`.
 We'll use the default GTK Greeter for now.